 Our long-term vision is to create a landscape that sustains a healthy diversity of plants and animals, and supports a range of land uses.
-We are committed towards ensuring the final reclaimed landscape has equivalent land capability, is integrated with the surrounding area, establishes boreal forest upland and lowland communities with characteristic biodiversity, yields water suitable for return to the natural environment, and is planned in direct consultation with local, directly affected communities.
+We are committed to ensuring the final reclaimed landscape has equivalent land capability, is integrated with the surrounding area, establishes boreal forest upland and lowland communities with characteristic biodiversity, yields water suitable for return to the natural environment, and is planned in direct consultation with local, directly affected communities.

 A 2018 research study of ecosites on our reclaimed areas found the presence of 83 per cent of regional characteristic species.
 Of this, we have detected around 165 different boreal species in reclaimed uplands, including over 60 which have been identified by local Indigenous communities as possessing traditional value.
 On reclaimed wetlands, over 200 boreal wetland plant species have been recorded, including 17 species of moss and six species of liverworts.

-In 2019, we reclaimed 342 hectares and planted a little under one million seedlings, six species of trees, 18 species of shrubs and two herbaceous species.
-We plan to reclaim a further 220 hectares of land in 2020.
+In 2020, we reclaimed 432 hectares and planted over one million seedlings and cuttings, including five species of trees, 18 species of shrubs and two herbaceous species.
+We plan to reclaim a further 220 hectares of land in 2021.

 Permanent Land Reclaimed (hectares)

 East Mine reclamation – creating a boreal fen

 Reclamation of our former East Mine is ongoing.
 This area is approximately 1,150 hectares in size and bordered by Highway 63 south of our main plant site.
 Reclamation began in 2000 using composite tails, as the landform substrate or underlying layer, to fill in the mined-out pit.
 Revegetation is expected to be complete around 2025.

 West Mine reclamation – creating a lake

-Our former West Mine is under reclamation using end-pit lake technology, which places water on top of tailings to create an aquatic ecosystem.
+Our former West Mine is under reclamation using pit lake technology, which places water on top of tailings to create an aquatic ecosystem.
 Research and monitoring is helping us to optimize and validate this technique, which is adapted from similar reclamation activities at mines around the world.
 Already, the water is home to a variety of aquatic life, including algae, insects and microscopic animals.
-Learn more about end-pit lakes and this project in our Tailings section.
+Learn more about this project in our Tailings section.

 Creating cultural landscapes